NucleusPowered/site-v1/_posts/2019-09-05-nucleus-v2-roadmap.md

 date: 2019-09-05
 ---

-I have been asked a few time about Nucleus v2, what it is and what it will be.
+I have been asked a few times about Nucleus v2, what it is and what it will be.
 I'm writing this post to try to explain what v2 is, how it affects server owners, plugin developers, and potential contributors.
 But first, a little history lesson.